Een ogenblik geduld a.u.b.

 The online platform

-Participants have access to an online platform which contains a data submission module, a reporting tool and a discussion forum.
-The data submission module is used to enter all the required information and contains several checks and balances ((waste) waterbalance and cost & revenue models) in order to increase data quality.
+The data submission module is used to enter all the required information and contains several checks and balances ((waste) water balance and cost & revenue models) in order to increase data quality.

 Screenshot of the data reporting tool

-Support in increasing data quality
+Support in improving data quality

 The benchmarking workshop